Buying A Dental Practice Checklist: 10 Easy Steps to Acquisition

 • Life and disability insurance policies

-The landlord, selling dentist, and the lending institution may all require you to obtain a variety of insurance policies to secure your practice and your ability to fulfill your obligations to them.
+The landlord, seller, and lender may require you to secure various insurance policies to protect your practice and meet obligations.

 When buying a dental practice, the insurance policies typically include, but may not be limited to: